- GN 3.1 Initial notification of injury

 - contains no days on which the worker received earnings from the employment from which the unpaid leave was taken.

-From Thursday 6 June to Friday 21 June 2019 he took 3 weeks leave comprising 3 days paid sick leave and 5 days unpaid leave.
+From Thursday 3 October to Friday 18 October 2019 he took 3 weeks leave comprising 3 days paid sick leave and 5 days unpaid leave (see calendar below).

 Note, if the period following the unpaid leave period is a day of paid leave, this would be treated the same as it would if Thomas would have returned to work on that day.